One Nautical Mile Is Equal To How Many Miles

 Autonomous Vessels and Drones

 The development of autonomous vessels and drones is another significant trend in navigation.
-These unmanned vehicles rely on sophisticated sensors, algorithms, and communication systems to navigate and perform tasks without human intervention.
+These unmanned vehicles rely on sophisticated sensors, algorithms, and communication systems to handle and perform tasks without human intervention.
 Nautical miles are used to define routes, measure distances, and coordinate the movements of autonomous vessels and drones.
 As these technologies continue to evolve, nautical miles will remain an essential unit of measurement for ensuring safe and efficient operations.

 Environmental Monitoring and Research